sjcomeau43543/DockerExperiments/ReadMe.md

 ### Methodology

 Attach containers to the default bridge and to a user defined bridge and measure the speed it takes to run docker commands on the containers (run, stop, start).
+I did this 5 times and averaged the results to remove the potential for any outliers in the data.

 ### Results

 ![The comparison of times.](images/chart.png)

-This was run 5 times then averaged.

 ### Conclusion